Murphy, North Carolina: Utilities

 Electricity for Western North Carolina is provided by Duke Energy, sometimes referred to as Duke Power.
 It has a total service territory covering 47000 sqmi Half of its power generation for the Carolinas comes from its nuclear power plants.
 Some of the power is supplied via solar panel farms located in the Murphy area.
 There are at least four solar farms, each with more than 4,000 panels.
 One of the farms, called Martins Creek Solar Project, alone provides "enough electricity to power more than 150 average-sized homes and enough revenue for the district to staff approximately two full-time teachers."

 The town of Murphy's power is provided by Murphy Electric Power Board.

 Natural gas is supplied by Piedmont Gas, which services North Carolina, South Carolina, and Tennessee.

-Industrial and personal waste is landfilled.
+Media

-Communications
+The weekly Cherokee Scout based in Murphy is Cherokee County's only newspaper.
+It was founded in 1889.

-WKRK 1320 AM and WCNG 102.7 FM are two radio stations currently broadcast from Murphy.
+WKRK 1320 AM, WCVP 600 AM, and WCNG 102.7 FM are three radio stations currently broadcast from Murphy.

 Local TV 4 is a Murphy-based television news station.